test-prof/test-prof/guides/ruby_prof.md

 end
 ```

-By default we use `CallStackPrinter`.
+By default, we use `CallStackPrinter`.

 You also tell TestProf to use unique filenames for reports (by simply appending current timestamp):